-As the holidays near and COVID continues, so does our exposure to misinformation and varying opinions on the virus, even within our own families.
+As COVID continues, so does our exposure to misinformation and varying opinions on the virus, even within our own families.
 Differing opinions among family members and friends can cause added stress and anxiety on top of the everyday stressors of the pandemic.

 It can be difficult to talk to someone who doesn’t believe COVID is serious, refuses to wear a mask or maintain physical distance.
 Here are some ideas on how to effectively talk to people in your life about your choices, your safety, and the importance of maintaining healthy habits: